IBM-Cloud/power-go-client/README.md

     us-south
     us-east
     eu-de
-In addition you will also need to export the Zone if you are working in a multi-zone region like eu-de
+If working in a multi-zone region like eu-de, the Zone must also be passed in via IBMCLOUD_ZONE.

     eu-de-1
     eu-de-2

-As more regions support multi-zones we will update it accordingly.
+Multi-Zone support for us-south and us-east is in the IBM Cloud Roadmap.